Obituary of Marc Kenneth Hrossowyc

 He will be interred with honors at Miramar National Cemetery, in San Diego, California on Veteran’s day, November 11, 2019 at high noon.

 Marc is survived by his wife Katharine Blocher and daughter Alexandria Hrossowyc of the home, parents Kenneth and Lenore Hrossowyc of Cartersville, sister Rae Lynn Pope of Rock Hill, South Carolina, and brother Kevin Hrossowyc of Cartersville, Georgia.
-Also, survived by nieces Kymberly Hrossowyc, Gracie and Emma Pope and nephews Austin Hrossowyc and Chris Jr. Pope.To send flowers to the family of Marc Hrossowyc, please visit Tribute Store
+Also, survived by nieces Kymberly Hrossowyc, Gracie and Emma Pope and nephews Austin Hrossowyc and Chris Jr. Pope.To send flowers to the family or plant a tree in memory of Marc Hrossowyc, please visit Tribute Store